felipe-parodi/pyzotero_utils/README.md

   4. Contact repository admin to purge sensitive data from history

 ## Usage
-See individual script READMEs in the `scripts/` directory for specific usage instructions.
+See individual script READMEs in `scripts/`